willbackslash/willbackslash.github.io/_posts/2021-01-16-using_feature_flags_django_waffle.markdown

 - **Percent**: the percent of users that will be affected by this rule, in my case 50%
 - **Superusers**: True if you want to apply this flag to all the superusers
 - **Staff**: True if you want to apply this flag to all the staff members
-- **Authenticaded**: True if you want to apply this flag to authenticated users
+- **Authenticated**: True if you want to apply this flag to authenticated users
 - **Notes**: True if you want to apply this flag to authenticated users
 - **Groups**: Select specific user groups to apply the flag
 - **Users**: Select specific users to apply the apply

-## Identifyng if a flag is active in views and templates
+## Identifying if a flag is active in views and templates
 The last step is to apply distinct logics if a flag is enabled, to do that waffle give us some helpers to check if a flag is enabled, for example lets say that we have this view that currently is not sending a sms verification code on signup

 {% highlight python %}